Han-SeungJun/Han-SeungJun/machine_learning/activation_functions.md

 ### (8) ReLU function

-  * Inheritance module to need :
+  * Inheritance module to need : [`tensorflow.keras.activations.relu`](https://www.tensorflow.org/api_docs/python/tf/keras/activations/relu)

-  * Feature :
+  * Feature : It uses often in DNN.
+If input value is positive, returned itself and if negative, returned 0.

-  * Advantage :
+  * Advantage : It is a good non-linear function in order to learned complex problem.
+It is fast a learning speed.
+It has fast learning speed and weight update speed because it a low amount of computation.

-  * Disadvantage :
+  * Disadvantage : If the input value is negative, there are no more update to weights.
+(Dead neuron phenomenon, Dying ReLU phnomenon)

 ### (9) Leaky ReLU function

-  * Inheritance module to need :
+  * Inheritance module to need : [`tensorflow.keras.layers.LeakyReLU`](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LeakyReLU)

-  * Feature :
+  * Feature : The function that in order to solve for 'Dying ReLU phenomenon'.
+Returns the same value if the input value is positive.
+However, if negative, returns a value (input value times about 0.01) lower than the input value.

-  * Advantage :
+  * Advantage : If input the negative, it still updates weights unlike ReLU function.
+It resolves the 'Dying neuron phenomenon' on some levels.

-  * Disadvantage :
+  * Disadvantage : It still not completely resolved the phenomenon.

 ### (10) ELU function

-  * Inheritance module to need :
+  * Inheritance module to need : [`tensorflow.keras.activations.elu`](https://www.tensorflow.org/api_docs/python/tf/keras/activations/elu)

-  * Feature :
+  * Feature : Returns the same value if the input value is positive.
+However, if negative, returns a value that low value.
+Returns a value converging to certain value as it becomes smaller.

-  * Advantage :
+  * Advantage : The cost converges faster to zero.
+Derive more accurate results.
+It outperformed all other ReLU variants.

-  * Disadvantage :
+  * Disadvantage : It is slower to calculate than ReLU and its variants.

 ---